ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 VSN has the following characteristics:

-* It has seven digits and is a unique string.
+* It is a unique seven-digit identifier.
 * It is used for licensing and tracking the usage of the VSI.
 * It can be associated with only one VSI.
 * It can be assigned to a new or an existing VSI.
-* It can be assigned to an empty virtual server instance in [{{site.data.keyword.off-prem}}]{: tag-blue}.
+* It can be assigned to an empty VSI in [{{site.data.keyword.off-prem}}]{: tag-blue}.

 For more information, see [Assigning the virtual serial number to a logical partition](https://www.ibm.com/docs/en/power10/9080-HEX?topic=9080-HEX/p10hat/p10hat_pvsn.html){: external}.

-A VSI is moved across systems with its associated VSN.
-Hence, when a VSN is associated with a VSI you need not pin the VSI to a host for licensing or entitlement purpose.
+A VSI moves across systems with its associated VSN.
+Therefore, when a VSN is associated with a VSI, you do not need to pin the VSI to a host for licensing or entitlement purposes.

 VSN is a unique identifier and can be assigned only to one VSI at a time.
-If you simultaneously deploy more than one VSI assigning the same VSN, only one of the VSIs gets the VSN, and the others are deployed without the VSN being assigned.
+If you deploy more than one VSI assigning the same VSN, only one VSI receives the VSN, and the remaining VSIs are deployed without a VSN.

-View the details of a VSN associated with a VSI on the VSI details page.
+You can view the details of a VSN that is associated with a VSI on the VSI details page.
 You can also view the details of the VSNs associated with the VSIs for the workspace on the virtual serial numbers page.
 The VSNs are either in `assigned` or in `retained` state.